-Within the csn\calculate\all function, the concentrations, uncertainties, and MDLs are calculated for each of the three main groups of species (elements, ions, and carbon) as well as for calculated values such as ammonium sulfate, ammonium nitrate, soil, organic mass by carbon, and reconstructed mass.
+Within the csn\calculate\all function, the concentrations, uncertainties, and MDLs are calculated for each of the four main groups of measured species (elements, ions, carbon, and filter optical absorption) as well as for derived parameters such as ammonium sulfate, ammonium nitrate, soil, organic mass by carbon, and reconstructed mass.
 Following the calculations, a check for duplicates is performed and processing will cease if duplicates are identified.
-When the duplicate check indicates a problem, the analyst will investigate and resolve the issue.
+When the duplicate check indicates a problem, the analyst will investigate and resolve the issue such as by contacting the appropriate laboratory based on which filter or analysis type is duplicated.
 Duplicate issues can result from the same filter having more than one set of analysis results or because there appears to be more than one filter of the same filter type running on the same day at the same site.
 Once the issues are resolved, the csn\calculate\all command should be re-run.